Inferring Tie Strength in Temporal Networks: Introduction

-We employ this generalization of the STC for inferring the strength of ties between nodes in temporal networks.
-A temporal network consists of a fixed set of vertices and a chronologically ordered stream of appearing and disappearing temporal edges, i.e., each temporal edge is only available at a specific discrete point in time.
-Temporal networks can naturally be used as models for real-life scenarios, e.g., communication~\cite{candia2008uncovering,eckmann2004entropy}, contact~\cite{ciaperoni2020relevance,oettershagen2020classifying}, and social networks~\cite{hanneke2006discrete,holme2004structure,moinet2015burstiness}.
-In contrast to static graphs, temporal networks are not simple in the sense that between each pair of nodes, there can be several temporal edges, each corresponding to, e.g., a contact or communication at a specific time~\cite{holme2012temporal}.
+We employ these generalizations of the STC and the STC+ to infer the strength of ties between nodes in temporal networks.
+A temporal network consists of a fixed set of vertices and a chronologically ordered stream of appearing and disappearing temporal edges, i.e., each temporal edge is only available at a specific discrete point in time~\citep{holme2012temporal,oettershagen2022temporalphd}.
+Temporal networks can naturally be used as models for real-life scenarios, e.g., communication~\citep{candia2008uncovering,eckmann2004entropy}, contact~\citep{ciaperoni2020relevance,oettershagen2020classifying}, and social networks~\citep{hanneke2006discrete,holme2004structure,moinet2015burstiness}.
+In contrast to static graphs, temporal networks are not simple in the sense that between each pair of nodes, there can be several temporal edges, each corresponding to, e.g., a contact or communication at a specific time~\citep{holme2012temporal,oettershagen2022temporalphd}.
 Hence, there is no one-to-one mapping between edges and ties.
 Given a temporal network, we map it to a weighted static graph such that the edge weights are a function of the empirical tie strength.
-We then classify the edges using the weighted STC, respecting the a priori information given by the edge weights.
+We then classify the edges using the weighted STC or STC+, respecting the a priori information given by the edge weights.

-A major challenge is that the weighted STC is hard to compute and real-world temporal networks are often provided as large or possibly infinite streams of graph updates.
-To tackle this computational challenge, we employ a sliding time window approach and introduce a streaming algorithm that can efficiently update a 2-approximate of the minimum weighted STC, i.e., the problem that asks for the minimum number of weak edges.
+A major challenge is that the weighted STC and STC+ are hard to compute, and real-world temporal networks are often provided as large or possibly infinite streams of graph updates.
+To tackle this computational challenge, we employ a sliding time window approach and introduce a streaming algorithm that can efficiently update a 2-approximation of the minimum weighted STC, i.e., the problem that asks for the minimum number of weak edges.
+In the case of the STC+, our streaming algorithm efficiently updates a 3-approximation of the minimum weighted STC+.

-\textbf{Contributions:} \begin{enumerate} \item We generalize the STC for weighted graphs and apply the weighted STC for determining tie strength in temporal networks.
-To this end, we use temporal information to infer the edge strengths of the underlying static graph. \item We provide a streaming algorithm to efficiently approximate the weighted STC over time with an approximation factor of two.
-As a technical contribution, we propose an efficient dynamic 2-approximation for the minimum weighted vertex cover problem, a key ingredient of our streaming algorithm. \item Our evaluation shows that the weighted STC leads to strong edges with higher weights consistent with the given empirical edge weights.
-Furthermore, we show the efficiency of our streaming algorithm, which is orders of magnitude faster than the baseline. \end{enumerate}